 Separately he founded a private equity vehicle, Melbury Capital which specialises in emerging markets such as Mongolia, Indonesia and Myanmar.

-Jamie also served as committee Chairman for Mayor Boris Johnson’s successful re-election campaign in 2012 and 2019, and is a Treasurer to the PM in current parliament.
+Jamie also served as committee Chairman for Mayor Boris Johnson's successful re-election campaign in 2012 and 2019, and is a treasurer of the Conservative Party.

 He is also an active board member of Queens Park Rangers Football Club.